AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

  With `environmentMap` being the HDR cubemap as converted from the equirectangular HDR environment map.

-There are many ways to convolute the environment map, but for these notes we're going to generate
+There are many ways to convolute the environment map, but for these notes we're going to generate a fixed amount of sample vectors for each cubemap texel along a hemisphere $\Large{\Omega}$ oriented around the sample direction and average the results.
+The fixed amount of sample vectors will be uniformly spread inside the hemisphere.
+Note that an integral is a continuous function and discretely sampling its function given a fixed amount of sample vectors will be an approximation.
+The more sample vectors we use, the better we approximate the integral.

+The integral $\Large{\int}$ of the reflectance equation resolves around the solid angle $\Large{d \omega}$